 Micklegate Bar, heads will roll

-YABS is situated at the ordering cytotec online [and nunnery, shhhhhh] smack dab in the front of this amazing Bar.
+YABS is situated at the Bar Convent Living Heritage Centre [and nunnery, shhhhhh] smack dab in the front of this amazing Bar.
 Not bar like booze, but bar like gate [You are awesome, Norse.]
 Micklegate Bar, in fact.
 So, not only do I wake up in a 17th century nunnery (and I didn’t burst into flames), I look out the window at a 14th century gate.
 My A Knight’s Tale fantasies are real, kids.
 Apparently, a bunch of important white dudes’ heads were severed and left there on display.
 Aside my personal anachronistic glee, the location was perfect for the seminar.
 It was close to the train station (thank you Virgin), pubs, shops, points of interest, and even the racetrack for the book fair.
 The first night we were there, we happened upon a pub with decent food, drinks, and a server with a 12″ spiked mohawk.
 Am I dreaming?

 THE WALL, where’s Jon Snow?